 The start of a new year is a wise time to revisit some of your practice’s most important metrics around financial health.
 Your practice’s health insurance denial rates are some of the most significant indicators of your medical billing success – but unfortunately, they are also one of the most difficult elements of your billing operation to improve.
 The only way to keep your practice afloat is to make sure your revenue stream stays steady.
-If you’re not paying close attention to your denial rate – and making headway toward improving it – you’re putting your practice at risk.
+If you’re not paying close attention to your denial rate – and making headway toward improving it through proper denial management – you’re putting your practice at risk.

 By following these best practices guidelines, you can avoid insurance claim denials and achieve your medical practice’s overall revenue potential.